Lohit754/pattern-unlock-demo/README.md

 and you can see the web app at "http://localhost:3000/"

-The correct pattern is Capital Letter " M "
+The correct pattern is Capital Letter " N "